 However you use the parks at Nexton, you’ll have 46 different locations to choose from.
 Yes - we counted - 46 different parks across 4 neighborhoods.
 Why so many?
 Because we believe no matter where you are in Nexton, you should have at least one park within easy walking or biking distance.
 And because a variety of parks means a variety of fun.Read On

 The Blueway, the first district in Midtown Nexton, is soon to be the latest sun-sparkled waterway where you’ll find neighbors (and heron, egrets, and ducks) gathering.
 Midtown's first district is named after a network of canals, or Blueways, that will bring a magical stress-relieving presence of water right into your daily routine.
 And among them, a paradise of parks as unique as the people who will soon rest, relax, and roll (see: Ripple Park) in them.Learn More

 Brown Family Park showcases just how fun and all-around-fabulous a park can be.
 In fact, the park opened with a concert by the Ben Miller Band, which marked the first time a Piccolo Spoleto event was hosted in Summerville.
 And it’s still rocking, with concerts and shows.
 Of course, its unique design and plantings also make it a great place to enjoy a quiet Lowcountry day.

-Situated adjacent to the Greeting House, the Great Lawn is just that.
+The Great Lawn is just that.
 A really, really great lawn.
 With a vast amount of open space to run, play, relax, picnic… or all of the above.

 Some call them parks we call them hidden (and not-so-hidden) treasures.
 There’s Elbow Park, with its pick-up bocce games; Tall Gee Woods, a secret pocket park with lanky pine trees and areas for imaginative play; and Long Meadow Park with a hammock garden.
 If you’re looking for a distinct outdoor experience, we think you’ll be very pleased with what you find.